The information contained on this site does not replace the text of the law, which has an official status. In addition, it is not exhaustive.

 Notice concerning the Act

-On December 5, 2018, the gouvernement du Québec tabled in the National Assembly a bill to amend the regulation of cannabis in Québec.
+On December 5, 2018, the Government of Québec tabled in the National Assembly a bill to amend the regulation of cannabis in Québec.
 Note that the provisions of the Act currently in force continue to apply.

 Québec’s cannabis regulations are contained in the Act to constitute the Société québécoise du cannabis, to enact the Cannabis Regulation Act and to amend various highway safety-related provisions.
 This overview of the main measures includes: